serhiiKalchenko/java_webpage_cicd/README.md

 <ol>
 <li>Install Jenkins server on VM or any cloud instance</li>
 <li>Install Ansible server with Docker engine</li>
-<li>Install any instance with Docker engine where you wanna run a web page</li>
+<li>Install any instance (server) with Docker engine where you wanna run a web page in container</li>
 <li>Create a Job on Jenkins server to get artifact webpage.war on Ansible server</li>
 <li>Copy all needed files to Ansible server where you will run ansible playbooks:<br />
 <ul>